mpcarl-ibm/crs-docs/README.md

 * More information about supported tools and SDKs (assuming resource availability)

 Contact nicholas.lange@ibm.com OR @nicholas.lange on Slack with questions and concerns.

+## Outstanding todos ahead of beta release on 8/31

+* Check for and insert trademarks where appropriate throughout.
+* Determine domain for hosting and set DNS
+* Set home page redirect to `{ domain }/docs/beta/`